Emergent Bilingual Programs

-The Transitional Program of Instruction (TPI) supports the classroom instruction for English Learners in grades K-8.
+The Transitional Program of Instruction (TPI) supports the classroom instruction for Emergent Bilinguals in grades K-8.
 The program helps students develop their listening, speaking, reading, and writing skills and is taught by English Learner (EL) Specialists.

-A Transitional Bilingual Education (TBE) program is povided at schools where there are 20 or more students of one language group in the EL program.
+A Transitional Bilingual Education (TBE) program is provided at schools where there are 20 or more students of one language group in the EB program.
 This part-time program provides instruction from a Bilingual Specialist in the native language and English in core academic subjects.
 Native language support may also be provided in the regular classroom setting as well through co-teaching and collaboration.

 District 25 uses the Illinois State Board of Education's criteria to determine eligibility for the English Learner/Bilingual program.
 If a parent/guardian has inidicated the student speaks another language OR another languge is spoken at home on the Home Language Survey, the student must be screened for English Language Proficiency.